 Says the strong voice

-Of reason
+Of reason and fact

-Of easy solutions
+Of fast, sure and easy solutions

-Ignored and silenced
+Ignored and silenced,

-In a country
+In a country who’s only want

 A country with more